 The purpose of winter registration is to ensure each student has the opportunity to select courses that prepare them for their post-secondary goals while meeting the requirements for high school graduation.
-Winter registration also helps us determine course sections and staffing for the 2018-2019 school year.
+Winter registration also helps us determine course sections and staffing for the upcoming school year.

 Any schedule change request made after the start of the school year for trimester two or three, must be made at least four weeks before the start of trimester you are requesting a change for.
 Schedule change requests made after the start of the school year are heavily dependent on space availability and may not be possible.

 At the time of commencement, seniors will be recognized in various ways for their cumulative Grade Point Average (GPA) and for the academic rigor of their coursework:

 Less than 3.0